lindell/multi-gitter/README.md

 ## Usage

-* [run](#-usage-of-run) Clones multiple repostories, run a script in that directory, and creates a PR with those changes.
+* [run](#-usage-of-run) Clones multiple repositories, run a script in that directory, and creates a PR with those changes.
 * [merge](#-usage-of-merge) Merge pull requests.
 * [status](#-usage-of-status) Get the status of pull requests.